Upgrade Changes

 Note

-When using Operator and Kubernetes deployments, you must upgrade to 0.17.0 of operator to support migration away from the Zookeeper requirement.
+When using Operator and Kubernetes deployments, you must upgrade to 0.17.0 of operator to support migration away from the ZooKeeper requirement.
 See Operator Version 0.17.0.

-Falcon LogScale 1.63.5 Stable (2023-03-06)
+Falcon LogScale 1.63.5 LTS (2023-03-06)

 • Other